 - D.1 The organiser, after consulting the arbiter, shall have the power to adapt the following rules according to local circumstances.
 In competitive chess between sighted and visually disabled (legally blind) players either player may demand the use of two boards, the sighted player using a normal board, the visually disabled player using one specially constructed.
-This_board must meet the following requirements: - a. measure at least 20 cm by 20 cm, - b. have the black squares slightly raised, - c. have a securing aperture in each square,
+This board must meet the following requirements:

+- D.1.1 measure at least 20 cm by 20 cm,

+- D.1.2 have the black squares slightly raised,

+- D.1.3 have a securing aperture in each square,

-The requirements for the pieces are:
+- D.1.4 The requirements for the pieces are:

-- a. all are provided with a peg that fits into the securing aperture of the board, - b. all are of Staunton design, the black pieces being specially marked.
+- D.1.4.1 all are provided with a peg that fits into the securing aperture of the board,

+- D.1.4.2 all are of Staunton design, the black pieces being specially marked.

 - D.2 The following regulations shall govern play:

-- 1. The moves shall be announced clearly, repeated by the opponent and executed on his chessboard.
+- D.2.1 The moves shall be announced clearly, repeated by the opponent and executed on his chessboard.
 When promoting a pawn, the player must announce which piece is chosen.
 To make the announcement as clear as possible, the use of the following names is suggested instead of the corresponding letters:

 - A Anna

 - B Bella

 - C Cesar

 - D David

 - E Eva

 - F Felix

 - G Gustav

 - H Hector